 Diaspora events in Scotland

-Since then members of the Malawian diaspora have organised two more excellent Independence Day Celebrations, as well as a cultural evening for those interested in learning more about Malawi.
+Since then members of the Malawian diaspora have organised many more excellent Independence Day Celebrations.

 Members involved with this area